befortier/res-bot-ios/ResyPro/Packages/Notifications/README.md

 # Notifications

 The `Notifications` Swift package powers the bulk reservation notification creation flow in the app.
+It provides a multi-step SwiftUI interface for selecting venues, times, and party sizes, then submitting a request to the backend.

 ## Includes